How to block incoming messages

 Where all of the following conditions are met it may be agreed to add a specified address to the site-wide blocked sender address list.
 This will only be done in exceptional circumstances, and will cause all email sent from the specified address(es) to be blocked from delivery to any Nexus365 mailboxes.
 No notification will be sent to the sender when their emails are blocked.
 Delivery to units that handle mail routing themselves will not be affected by this block, and you should contact local ITSS to request an equivalent block if required.
 Required conditions:

-1. The matter has been taken up with law enforcement (i.e. referred to the police) or a court order has been placed on the sender banning them from contacting one or more member(s) of the University
+1. The matter has been taken up with law enforcement (i.e. referred to the police), a court order has been placed on the sender banning them from contacting one or more member(s) of the University, or other action appropriate to the context of the campaign has been taken.

 2. Emails contain abusive, threatening and/or seriously offensive language and the detrimental effect of non-delivery of email from the specified address on interested parties (esp.
 Nexus365 and units who may have been in contact with the sender previously) is agreed by the authorisers to be acceptable when balanced against the detrimental effect of delivery